Organisation of the catchment area and of care pathways

 In parallel, Gustave Roussy is building partnerships with other hospitals which are based on complementarity:

-- Since 2012, the Marie-Lannelongue Medical and Surgical Centre and Gustave Roussy have been combining their skills to provide comprehensive management of patients with thoracic cancers through the Institute for Thoracic Oncology (IOT).
-By bringing together all the specialists in this field, the IOT facilitates the provision of comprehensive and optimal management of patients with thoracic cancers.
+- Since 2012, the Marie-Lannelongue Medical and Surgical Centre and Gustave Roussy have been combining their skills to provide comprehensive management of patients with thoracic cancers through the International Thoracic Cancer Centre.
+By bringing together all the specialists in this field, the International Thoracic Cancer Centre facilitates the provision of comprehensive and optimal management of patients with thoracic cancers.

 - In 2015, an agreement was signed between Gustave Roussy and the Sainte-Anne Hospital Centre to strengthen diagnostic and research collaboration between them and to construct oncology care pathways for patients with nervous system disease.